10 points about rani laxmi bai

 When and where did the birth of Rani Laxmi Bai take place?

-Rani Laxmi Bai was born on November 19, 1834, in the town of Varanasi in a Karhade Brahmin family.
+Rani Laxmi Bai was born in Varanasi on November 19, 1834, to a Karhade Brahmin family.

 What role did Rani Lakshmi Bai play in the Indian freedom struggle?